paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-03-19-designing_systems_part_3.md

 Much like a design system, we can consider a front-end component as being made up of separate layers, or concerns.

-{% include 'quote' with 'I’ve found that thinking about my design as existing in broad experience tiers — in layers — is one of the best ways of designing for the modern web.'
+{% render 'quote' with 'I’ve found that thinking about my design as existing in broad experience tiers — in layers — is one of the best ways of designing for the modern web.'
   caption: '[Ethan Marcotte](https://24ways.org/2015/putting-my-patterns-through-their-paces/)'
 %}